sapegin/washingcode-book/manuscript/110_Other_techniques.md

 - [rgb-hex](https://github.com/sindresorhus/rgb-hex): convert colors from RGB to HEX.
 - [uid](https://github.com/lukeed/uid): generation of random IDs.

-The good things about microlibraries are:
+The benefits of microlibraries are:

 - **Small size:** don’t increase the bundle size much.
 - **Zero or few dependencies:** often don’t have dependencies.
 - **Understandable:** one can read and understand the code in a few minutes.

-The bad things about microlibraries are:
+The drawbacks of microlibraries are:

 - **Hard to choose:** we need to choose, install and update each library separately.
 - **Inconsistent:** Different libraries may have very different APIs.
 - **Lack of documentation:** it’s less accessible because we need to look for each library separately.

-It would probably take me less time to write many of these microlibraries myself than to choose a decent one on npm, but then I’d need to write tests, types, comments… and the idea of writing my own utility function doesn’t seem so attractive anymore.
+It would likely take me less time to write many of these microlibraries myself than to choose a decent one on npm, but then I’d need to write tests, types, comments… and the idea of writing my own utility function doesn’t seem so attractive anymore.

-I try to choose microlibraries from a few developers I trust: mainly [Luke Edwards](https://www.npmjs.com/~lukeed) and [Sindre Sorhus](https://www.npmjs.com/~sindresorhus).
+I try to use microlibraries from a few developers I trust: mainly [Luke Edwards](https://www.npmjs.com/~lukeed) and [Sindre Sorhus](https://www.npmjs.com/~sindresorhus).

 Another consideration is how difficult it is to introduce a new dependency on the project.
-For a small personal project, adding a new dependency is only one `npm install` away, but a large project may require many steps, like presenting a proposal to the team and obtaining security approval.
-The latter makes adding new dependencies less likely, which might be frustrating but has some benefits too.
-It’s harder to keep track of all dependencies on a large project to make sure there are no vulnerabilities and no multiple dependencies that do the same thing but are added by different developers.
+For a small personal project, adding a new dependency is only an `npm install` away, but a large project may require many steps, like presenting a proposal to the team and obtaining security approval.
+The latter makes adding new dependencies less likely, which can be frustrating but also has benefits.
+It’s harder to keep track of all dependencies on a large project to make sure there are no vulnerabilities and no duplicated dependencies that do the same thing but are added by different developers.

 For larger projects, it makes a lot of sense to use popular, well-established libraries, like React, styled-components, or Tailwind.

-The best approach to using third-party libraries is probably this: the bigger the project and the more developers work on it, the more stable its dependencies should be, with a focus on popular and established libraries rather than on microlibraries.
+The best approach to using third-party libraries is probably this: the bigger the project and the more developers work on it, the more stable its dependencies should be, with a focus on popular and established libraries rather than microlibraries.

+{#no-cargo}

 ## Avoid cargo cult programming

-[Cargo cult programming](https://en.wikipedia.org/wiki/Cargo_cult_programming) is when developers use some technique because they’ve seen it works somewhere else, or they’ve been told it’s the right way of doing things.
+[Cargo cult programming](https://en.wikipedia.org/wiki/Cargo_cult_programming) happens when developers use a certain technique because they’ve seen it work somewhere else or have been told it’s the right way to do things.
+For example, it could be:

-Some examples of cargo cult programming:

 - A developer copies a decade-old answer from Stack Overflow with fallbacks for old browsers which they don’t need to support anymore.
 - A team applies old “best practices” even if the initial problem they were solving is no longer relevant.
 - A developer applies a team “standard” to a case that should be an exception, and inadvertently makes the code worse, not better.

-Code isn’t black and white: nothing is always bad (except global variables) or always good (except automation).
-We’re not working at an assembly line, and we should understand why we write each line of code.
+Code isn’t black and white: nothing is always bad (except global variables) or always good (except autoformatting).
+We’re not working on an assembly line; we should understand why we write each line of code.

 I> Steve McConnell has [a good article on an organizational side of cargo cult programming](https://stevemcconnell.com/articles/cargo-cult-software-engineering/).

+Below are a few examples of cargo cult programming:

 ### Never write functions longer than…

-If you google “how long should be my functions”, you’ll find a lot of answers: all kinds of random numbers, like [half-a-dozen](https://martinfowler.com/bliki/FunctionLength.html), 10, 25 or 60.
+Googling “how long should be my functions” reveals all kinds of random numbers, such as [one or two screenfuls](https://www.kernel.org/doc/html/v4.10/process/coding-style.html#functions) on an 80×24 characters terminal, [half-a-dozen lines](https://martinfowler.com/bliki/FunctionLength.html), 10 lines, 20 lines, 60 lines, and so on, and so forth.

-Some developers will brag that all their functions are only one or two lines long.
-Some developers will say that you must create a new function every time you want to write a comment or add an empty line.

-I think it’s a wrong problem to solve and the size itself is rarely a problem.
-However, long functions often hide real issues, like too many responsibilities or deep nesting.

 I> We talk about measuring code dimensions in the [Lint your code](#linting) chapter.

+Some programmers brag that all their functions are only one or two lines long.
+Some programmers say that you must create a new function every time you want to write a comment or add an empty line.

+I think it’s the wrong problem to solve, and the size itself is rarely a problem.
+However, long functions often hide real issues, such as multiple responsibilities or deep nesting.

+I> We talk about splitting code into functions in the [Divide and conquer, or merge and relax](#divide) chapter.

 ### Always comment your code

-Developers who believe that they must comment each (or at least most) line of their code are having a dangerous lifestyle, and not really better than those who _never_ write any comments.
+Programmers who believe that they must comment each (or at least most) line of their code are having a dangerous lifestyle, and not much better than those who _never_ write any comments.

 I> We talk about commenting code in the [Avoid comments](#no-comments) chapter.

 ### Always use constants for magic numbers

 Using constants instead of magic numbers is a great practice, but not all numbers are magic.
-Often, developer make code less readable by following this principle without thinking and converting all literal values, number and strings, to constants.
+Often, programmers make code less readable by following this principle without thinking and converting all literal values, numbers, and strings, into constants.

-I> We talk about naming in the [Naming is hard](#naming) chapter.
+I> We talk more about constants and magic numbers in the [Naming is hard](#naming) chapter.

 ### Never repeat yourself

 Don’t repeat yourself (DRY) principle is probably the most overrated idea in software development.
+Some programmers take it to an extreme, treating any code duplication as a cardinal sin.

-I> We talk about DRY principle and organizing code in the [Divide and conquer, or merge and relax](#divide) chapter.
+I> We talk about the DRY principle and organizing code in the [Divide and conquer, or merge and relax](#divide) chapter.

 ### Always use only one return statement in a function